2020PB/police-brutality/reports/Nebraska.md

 * https://twitter.com/greg_doucette/status/1287443337440616450

-### Police initiate and escalate violence against protesters | November 21st
+### Police initiate and escalate violence against protesters | 2021-11-21

 At a protest outside the Omaha Police Headquarters, a police officer shoves a group of protesters on the sidewalk, kicking off a shoving match between police and protesters.
 Several other officers join, striking protesters with batons and spraying them with pepper spray.